PrakharGupta2001/-Heart-Disease-Prediction/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-This project was inspired by the work of Dr. Jason Brownlee.
+This project was inspired by the work of Dr. Rajeev Gupta.
 The dataset used in this project was obtained from the UCI Machine Learning Repository.